Bundarra Primary School

 While the Chief Health Officer has advised that students will not be required to maintain physical distancing at school, there will be a number of important changes to our school operations, consistent with health advice.
 This will apply until further notice.
 I will provide more detail about our local school context as soon as possible, but it is important to note that changes will include:

-- adjusted arrangements for drop off and pick up, including staggered school start and finish times;
+- altered arrangements for student drop off and pick up, including use of the STOP, DROP and GO ZONE.

 More information about the return to school and coronavirus (COVID-19) can be found on the Department’s website, which will continue to be updated: https://www.education.vic.gov.au/about/department/Pages/coronavirus.aspx